testpy/blog/content/misc/the-automation-paradox.rst

 behaves well from functional point of view, while you are free to automate/explore new features, is priceless when you try to make your product successful.

+To conclude, we all want automation testing, because it is soooo great, but we just don’t have time for it right now :)